davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- OpenAI funds a grant on automated bounded model checking.
+Thanks, OpenAI!
+- Recognized as a Distinguished Reviewer at **USENIX Security 2025**.
 - Serving on the **AAAI 2026 PC**.
 - A poster at IEEE SecDev on LLM jailbreaking.
 Congrats to the VIP team, led by Mohamed Ahmed and Mohamed Abdelmouty!
 - One paper accepted to **EMSE** on the naming conventions of pre-trained models.
 Congrats to Wenxin and the author team!